valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Function configuration components

-Each plugin action received from the back-end must have a corresponding function configuration component in the front-end.
+Each plugin action received from the backend must have a corresponding function configuration component in the frontend.
 Implementing these components works in much the same way as implementing the plugin configuration component, The only difference is that function configuration components do not have to provide a configuration title.
 Below is sample code for the sample plugin action with the id `sample-action`: